rashwinr/rashwinr/README.md

 -->

 <!--
 I'm a research scientist passionate about leveraging data science and deep learning to advance healthcare systems.
-I hold a Ph.D. in Mechanical Engineering and have a strong background in medical image analysis, AI explainability, and embedded systems.
-Currently, I'm exploring the applications of AI in digital health and imaging at the Indian Institute of Science (IISc), Bangalore.
+I hold a Ph.D. in Mechanical Engineering and currently workin on medical image analysis and AI explainability.
+Currently, I'm exploring the applications of AI in digital health and imaging at the Medical Image Group, Computational Data Sciences, Indian Institute of Science (IISc), Bangalore.

-## Skills
-* **Programming Languages:** Python
-* **Libraries & Frameworks:** pandas, matplotlib, NumPy, scikit-learn, PyTorch, MONAI
-* **Tools:** Linux, MS Office Suite, MATLAB, SolidWorks, Eagle, DFMA, AutoCAD, Arduino, Propeller, Raspberry Pi
-* **Domains:** Image processing, computer vision, machine learning, deep learning, medical image analysis (CT, Ultrasound, MRI), AI explainability, embedded systems, robotics, data analysis, statistical analysis, data visualization

 ## Projects
 * **Semantic Segmentation of Brain Tumor using Deep Learning:** [Link to project repo (if available)] - Developed deep learning models for accurate brain tumor segmentation in medical images.